Manikandan-professional/Projectchennai.github.io/README.md

 3. Move some files out of the repo.
 4. Ignore some files that have to be in the repo.
 5. Remove unused dependencies.
 6. 6.
-Bundle only what you need for the environment.
+Bundle only what you need for the environment